-- Never log on with Smart Card: Enable only credentials logon (default selection). - O Always log on with Smart Card: Enable only Smart Card logon. - O Allow both logon with Smart Card and credentials (name, password and directory server): Enable credentials and Smart Card logon.

-- Subject field: Retrieve the user identification from the subject field (default selection). - O Subject alternative name field (must be a User Principal Name (UPN)): Retrieve the user identification from the alternative field.
+- Never log on with Smart Card: Enable only credentials logon (default selection). - Always log on with Smart Card: Enable only Smart Card logon. - Allow both logon with Smart Card and credentials (name, password and directory server): Enable credentials and Smart Card logon.
+Select one of these options: - ⊙ Subject field: Retrieve the user identification from the subject field (default selection). - Subject alternative name field (must be a User Principal Name (UPN)): Retrieve the user identification from the alternative field.